 We found 9 orthopedic reconstructive surgeons who accept Medicare near Boise, ID.

-Dr. John Kloss is a specialist in orthopedic trauma, hand surgery, and adult orthopedic reconstructive surgery.
-Patient reviews placed him at an average of 4.5 stars out of 5.
-Dr. Kloss's clinical interests include knee problems, arthroscopic surgery, and hand problems.
-He honors Medicare insurance.
-After attending Wake Forest University School of Medicine, he completed his residency training at a hospital affiliated with the University of Arizona and a hospital affiliated with the University of Cincinnati.
-Dr. Kloss welcomes new patients.
+Dr. John Kloss' medical specialty is orthopedic trauma, hand surgery, and adult orthopedic reconstructive surgery.
+His average rating from his patients is 4.5 stars out of 5.
+Areas of expertise for Dr. Kloss include knee problems, arthroscopic surgery, and hand problems.
+Dr. Kloss takes Medicare insurance.
+He welcomes new patients.
+After attending Wake Forest University School of Medicine, Dr. Kloss completed his residency training at a hospital affiliated with the University of Arizona and a hospital affiliated with the University of Cincinnati.

 Conditions / Treatments